devAlq/reading-yaml-efficiently-project/README.md

 ### Search an element in the YAML file

 #### Problem
-You're required to build a search function that takes two parameters first parameter should take either a key or value, and the second parameter takes a string that matches the first parameter.
+You're required to build a search function that takes one parameter a string type.

 Finally, write the time complexity and space complexity of the function as a comment above the function.